Plagiatus/datapacks/multiplayer_sleep/README.md

 * ...always require a minimum of 1 player to sleep.
 * ...round down the required players.
 So if the percentage is set to 50% and 3 players are online, 1.5 players need to sleep, which the pack rounds down to one.
-* ...clear the weather whenever the night is skipped.
+* ...clear the weather whenever the night is skipped for 999999 seconds.
+If you'd rather have the "normal" behaviour of it turning to sun for a limited but random amount of time, you can swap out the `skip.mcfunction` file for [this one](https://github.com/Plagiatus/datapacks/raw/master/multiplayer_sleep/skip.mcfunction)
 * ...not interfere with the phantom timer.
 If you are in a bed, the timer resets, as always.
 * ...only consider players in the overworld when counting how many players need to sleep.
 * ...add to the time instead of setting it, so you won't loose your time played/ingame days